MicrosoftDocs/sdk-api/sdk-api-src/content/msopc/nf-msopc-iopcrelationshipenumerator-clone.md

 When an enumerator is created, the current position precedes the first pointer.
-To set the current position to the first pointer of the enumerator, call the  <a href="https://msdn.microsoft.com/d0733a11-0ba6-445f-8e3c-b62ad7b6b4bf">MoveNext</a>
-          method after creating the enumerator.
+To set the current position to the first pointer of the enumerator, call the  <a href="https://msdn.microsoft.com/d0733a11-0ba6-445f-8e3c-b62ad7b6b4bf">MoveNext</a>method after creating the enumerator.

 #### Thread Safety